Why This Busy Mom Loves It!

 Instructions

-• Add coconut oil to a large skillet over medium heat.
-Once hot, add the onion and cook, stirring occasionally, until soft and translucent, 5-6 minutes.
-Next, add the garlic and continue cooking for 1-2 minutes until fragrant.
+• Cook onion and garlic (5 min): Add coconut oil to a large skillet over medium heat.
+Cook for 3-4 minutes, until soft.
+Add the garlic and continue cooking for 1-2 minutes until fragrant.

-• Add the ginger, coriander, salt and sweet potatoes and stir to combine.
-Allow the sweet potatoes to cook for 4-5 minutes until a bit soft, but not fork-tender.
-Add the Thai red curry paste, vegetable broth, and chickpeas.
-Cover the lid and turn the heat to high until boiling then reduce the heat to low and simmer for 8-10 minutes.
-The sweet potatoes should be fork-tender at this point.
+• Simmer the curry (5 min): Add the ginger, coriander, salt and sweet potatoes and stir to combine.
+Cook the sweet potatoes for 4-5 minutes to soften slightly.
+Stir in the Thai red curry paste, vegetable broth, and chickpeas.
+Turn the heat up to high until bubbling then cover, reduce to low, and simmer for 8-10 minutes, until the potatoes are fork-tender.

-• Add the coconut milk, spinach, lime juice and coconut aminos and stir until combined and creamy and the spinach is wilted.
+• Finish and serve (5 min): Add the coconut milk, spinach, lime juice and coconut aminos.
+Stir and cook until combined and creamy and the spinach is wilted.
 Serve with white rice, chopped cilantro and chopped nuts.

 Last step!
 If you make this, please leave a review letting us know how it was!